MikaSESmith/project-1-329/readme.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+My goal is to represent who I am and what I can offer to an employer or client.

 ---------------------------------------------------------------------